Raymond Massey

-Raymond Hart Massey (August 30, 1896 – July 29, 1983) was a Canadian actor known for his commanding stage-trained voice.
-For his lead role in Abe Lincoln in Illinois (1940), Massey was nominated for the Academy Award for Best Actor.
-He reprised his role as Lincoln on television and in How the West Was Won (1962).
-Among his other well-known roles were Dr. Gillespie in the NBC television series Dr. Kildare (1961–1966), John Brown in Santa Fe Trail (1940) and Seven Angry Men (1955), Abraham Farlan in A Matter of Life and Death (1946), and Jonathan Brewster in Arsenic and Old Lace (1944).
+Raymond Hart Massey (August 30, 1896 – July 29, 1983) was a Canadian and American actor.
+Known for his commanding stage-trained voice, he was nominated for an Academy Award for Best Actor for his portrayal of the title role in Abe Lincoln in Illinois (1940), a role he later reprised on television and in the film How the West Was Won (1962).
+Among his other well-known roles were Dr. Gillespie on the NBC television series Dr. Kildare (1961–66), John Brown in Santa Fe Trail (1940) and Seven Angry Men (1955), Abraham Farlan in A Matter of Life and Death (1946), and Jonathan Brewster in Arsenic and Old Lace (1944).

-Early life
+Early life and education

-Massey was born in Toronto, Ontario, the son of Anna Vincent, who was American-born, and her husband Chester Daniel Massey, the wealthy co-owner of the Massey-Harris tractor company.
-He was the grandson of businessman Hart Massey and great-grandson of company founder Daniel Massey.
+Massey was born in Toronto, Ontario, the son of Chester Daniel Massey and his American wife Anna Vincent.
+His father was the wealthy co-owner of the Massey-Harris tractor company.
+Raymond was the grandson of businessman Hart Massey and great-grandson of company founder Daniel Massey.
 His branch of the Massey family immigrated to Canada from New England a few years before the War of 1812, their ancestors having migrated from England to the Massachusetts colony in the 1630s.

 Massey attended secondary school at Upper Canada College in Toronto for two years before transferring to Appleby College in Oakville, Ontario.
 He also took several courses at the University of Toronto, where he was an active member of the Kappa Alpha Society.